-Dear 2018 Mountaineer Boy's State Participant,
+Dear 2023 Mountaineer Boys State Participants,

-It is my honor to congratulate and welcome you to the prestigious 81st American Legion Mountaineer Boys State.
-As the most qualified and intelligent young men in our state, you have been granted the opportunity to work on critical issues impacting our local and state governments, while also learning how our judicial system functions.
+It is both an honor and a privilege to welcome you to the 84th American Legion Mountaineer Boys State.
+As some of the most accomplished and intelligent men in our state, you have been granted this opportunity to learn about critical issues in our local and state government, plus attempt to find better ways for us to address these issues.
+This week fosters an environment to educate our state's future leaders regarding our legislative and judicial processes and show how vital they are to our state and country's future.

-You will be amongst many others who have walked the coveted grounds of beautiful Jackson's Mill.
-From political leaders and government officials, to CEO's and small business owners, these individuals all have this wonderful West Virginia tradition in common.
-Boys State is among one of the most renowned institutional programs for young men who gain valuable experience within the realm of public service and leadership qualities.
-Our program is the second oldest charter in the country and continues to instill West Virginia Appalachian values in our high school seniors.
+You are joining the ranks of many others who have walked the hallowed grounds of beautiful Jackson's Mill.
+Boys State is one of the most renowned institutional programs that gives young men valuable experience within the realm of public service while developing leadership skills.
+Our program is the second oldest charter in the country, and continues to instill West Virginia and Appalachian values in our high school seniors.
+I hope that you are able to both enjoy and appreciate the experiences and memories that you will create this week, as many great West Virginians before you have done.